PVAC: Package Version Activity Categorizer, Leveraging Semantic Versioning in a Heterogeneous System: Related Work

-Linaker et al.~\cite{linaker_how_2022} did a snowball literature review of publications about the health of OSS projects and found 107 health characteristics divided among 15 themes that can be used to characterize the health of OSS projects.
-They also confirmed how important it is not to analyze the OSS project in isolation.
-We must take into consideration its dependencies and ties to other projects to get a complete view of overall health.
+Metrics to communicate and keep OSS projects healthy are an open research topic that has been studied by many researchers~\citep{tanHowCommunicateWhen2019, linaker_how_2022, dijkersExploringEffectSoftware2018, goggins_open_2021, guizaniRulesEngagementWhy2023}.
+These efforts will continue to grow due mainly to government requirements for creating secure and reliable software. \citet{linaker_how_2022} conducted a snowball literature review of publications on the health of OSS projects and found 107 health characteristics divided among 15 themes that can be used to characterize the health of OSS projects.
+They also confirmed the importance of not analyzing the OSS project in isolation.
+We must consider its dependencies and ties to other projects to get a complete view of its health.

-Xiaozhou et al.~\cite{li_ossara_2022} developed the OSS Abandonment Risk Assessment (OSSARA) model to help companies assess the health of embedded OSS components.
-They used a classic risk assessment notion $Risk = Prob(Loss) \cdot Size(Loss)$ where they sum the risk of all OSS components in order to derive a risk score.
-The authors used data from GHTorrent to train a classifier that can predict the potential of a project being abandoned.
-The authors tested their solution on a real-world project and found positive reception when integrating the tool into an integration/continuous deployment pipeline.

-The Linux Foundation has the significant motivation to ensure that OSS stays healthy and founded a working group, CHAOSS (Community Health Analytics in Open Source Software), in 2017.
-The CHAOSS project is focused on creating metrics, models, and software to better understand the health of OSS projects on a global scale~\cite{noauthor_chaoss_nodate}.
-This research is important because, as Guizani at al.~\cite{guizani_rules_2023} found, ``companies want these projects [dependencies] to be healthy, alive and well maintained, and sustaining'' because it forms a core part of their day-to-day operations.

-Miller et al.~\cite{miller_we_2023} researched how developers can prepare for the risk of OSS projects being abandoned and how to deal with the abandonment when it occurs.
-They conducted semi-structured, in-depth interviews with 33 developers who had experienced dependency abandonment to determine the best course of action.
-They found that the most common solution when dealing with dependency abandonment is to switch to a better-maintained alternative.

-Cox et al.~\cite{cox_measuring_2015} studied project dependencies and their ``freshness''.
-They defined a metric to aid stakeholders in deciding if the dependencies of the project should be updated.
-They found that their metrics showed great potential in quantifying the dependency freshness of a system.
-The authors found that systems with a low dependency freshness score were four times as likely to contain security issues.
-Additionally, the authors conducted semi-structured interviews with five technical consultants at Software Improvement Group (SIG), and all interviewees considered the metric useful.

-Our analysis of the related work found that a common thread among studies is it is important to have visibility into the health of all the components that comprise the system as a whole.
-While it may not be practical to measure all 107 health characteristics that Linaker et al.~\cite{linaker_how_2022} found or all 89 Metrics that the CHAOSS~\cite{noauthor_chaoss_nodate} project defined, there was universal agreement that some metric and data collection is necessary.